Snapchat buys French neuroscience startup for its Spectacles AR glasses

 Although Meta is already talking about virtual reality metavers, for the time being AR could take an important place in our daily life.
 This is why many companies are focusing on augmented reality in order not to miss an opportunity.
 Indeed, AR glasses are the ultimate proof since they will allow to replace smartphones and to offer a better experience in augmented reality and thus a qualitative metaverse.

-For example, it is now possible to buy plots of land on OVR to offer augmented reality experiences on its property.
+For example, it is now possible to buy plots of land on OVR to offer augmented reality experiences on one's property.
 This trend will open up a new market and become a metaverse in its own right.